-- Complete the sentences with the correct prepositions only where necessary. - 1 Unfortunately, more and more sportspeople turn performance-enhancing drugs to boost their athletic performance. - 2 The match ended a a draw, but it looked like a fight a the finish till the last minute. - 3 The swimmer is great form, and that's why he is the lead in this race. - 4 The runner was stripped all all his medals and banned ll life after the doping scandal. - 5 Mark had been a winning streak for months, so when he suffered a loss, it shocked everyone. - 6 The athlete was suspended further races after she admitted bribery and doping. - 2) Translate the Polish parts of the sentences in brackets into English, using the correct forms of the phrasal verbs below.
+- Complete the sentences with the correct prepositions only where necessary. - 1 Unfortunately, more and more sportspeople turn to performance-enhancing drugs to boost - their athletic performance. - The match ended in a draw, but it looked like a fight to the finish till the last minute. - 3 The swimmer is in great form, and that's why he is in the lead in this race. - 4 The runner was stripped of all his medals and banned for life after the doping scandal. - 5 Mark had been on a winning streak for months, so when he suffered a loss, it shocked everyone. - 6 The athlete was suspended from further races after she admitted to bribery and doping. - 2) Translate the Polish parts of the sentences in brackets into English, using the correct forms of the phrasal verbs below.
 There are two extra verbs.